 Hawaiian Chicken Bake

-It’s reminiscent of a Hawaiian pizza, but without the carbs and ham.
-I was inspired one summer by juicy, fresh pineapple and dreamed up a yummy casserole-ish dish to incorporate it.
-Since chicken is my choice of protein, that’s when my Hawaiian Chicken Bake recipe was born!
-It combines chicken and pineapple in the most delicious way.
+Get ready for a mouth-watering combo: chicken and pineapple, fresh summer peppers and onions, melted cheese, and a drizzle of barbecue sauce!
+It’s reminiscent of a Hawaiian pizza, but without the extra carbs and ham.
+My inspiration came from eating juicy, fresh summer pineapple and wanting to marry that taste with something savory.
+Since chicken is my choice of protein, that’s how my Hawaiian Chicken Bake recipe was born!

 Aimee from Homemaker on a Budget Lunchbox cookbook